Shoulder Bursitis Treatment

 Note: This page contains a relatively simplistic description of shoulder bursitis, which is intended for general education only.
 For more specific information about subacromial bursitis treatment, book an appointment with Perth Shoulder Physio.

 Shoulder bursitis is technically a non-specific phrase that describes an inflamed bursa in the shoulder region.

 Around 160 bursae (plural for bursa) can be found throughout the body, between structures like bone and tendon.
 They function to reduce friction, like a plastic sleeve would if you placed it between your hands and rubbed them together.
-The function of a bursa becomes impaired if it’s inflamed or swollen, which can be considerably painful.
+The function of a bursa becomes impaired if it’s inflamed (this is where the ‘itis’ comes in) or swollen, which can be considerably painful.

 Shoulder bursitis causes an aching pain over the outer aspect of the upper arm.

-Acute shoulder bursitis can be attributed to a recent increase in shoulder activity.
-Acute shoulder bursitis treatment should include:
+If your acute shoulder bursitis can be attributed to a recent increase in shoulder activity, then treatment may include: